kcha/kcha.github.io/_posts/2015-11-29-shiny-colour-bar-creator.md

 In addition to the existing R function, another key component that made this app possible was the [`colourInput()`](http://deanattali.com/2015/06/28/introducing-shinyjs-colourinput/) input control provided by [shinyjs](https://github.com/daattali/shinyjs).
-This provides the user an interactive control for choosing colours in just a few lines of code:
+This provides the user an interactive control for choosing colours in one line of code:

 {% highlight r %}
-colourInput("hi", "Select high colour:", value = "blue"), colourInput("mid", "Select middle colour:", value = "white"), colourInput("lo", "Select low colour:", value = "red"),
+colourInput("colour", "Select colour:", value = "blue"),
 {% endhighlight %}

 To create a colour bar, three colours that define the gradient are required, as